Improving our processes for asylum seekers

 • Section 324 (Review of WOC and ROC).

-10. Where a decision is made to apply for a WOC to detain a person who is an asylum claimant, and that WOC is granted by a District Court Judge, the Panel will review the detention status of the individual on a two-weekly basis or earlier, where relevant new information becomes available, to ensure that the reasons for detention still apply (noting that WOCs are granted for periods of up to 28 days only).
+11. Where a decision is made to apply for a WOC to detain a person who is an asylum claimant, and that WOC is granted by a district court judge, the Panel will review the detention status of the individual on a two-weekly basis (or earlier where relevant new information becomes available prior to the regular review) to ensure that the reasons for detention still apply (noting that WOCs are granted for periods of up to 28 days only).

-11. Where a decision is made to enter into a RRRA under section 315 of the Immigration Act 2009, the Panel will review this status on a two-weekly basis or earlier, where relevant new information becomes available to ensure that the reasons for the RRRA still apply.
+12. Where a decision is made to enter a RRRA under section 315 of the Immigration Act 2009, the Panel will review this status on a two-weekly basis (or earlier where relevant information becomes available prior to the regular review) to ensure that the reasons for the RRRA still apply.

-13. If a person claims asylum outside of normal business hours and the immigration officer believes that a restriction to their freedom of movement should apply, they must prepare a referral as a matter of priority while the Panel is convened at the earliest opportunity.
-In the event the Panel’s decision is required urgently and the Panel cannot be convened within one hour, the Chair will be available to receive a verbal update, assess the case, and determine whether any restriction on freedom of movement should be applied.
+14. If a person claims asylum outside of standard business hours and the immigration officer considers that a restriction to their freedom of movement should apply, the officer must prepare a referral as a matter of priority and the Panel is convened at the earliest opportunity.
+In the event the Panel’s decision is required urgently and the Panel cannot be convened within one hour, the chair will be available to receive a verbal update, assess the case, and determine whether any restriction on freedom of movement should be applied.
 This decision will be subsequently reviewed by the Panel at the earliest opportunity.

 Scope of decision-making